PHILADELPHIA REFLECTIONS

 {Glomar Explorer}

-Only in retrospect is it possible to see, that Hughes was involved in lots of top-secret matters, and the courage of his defiance -- not to say contempt of Congress -- might have had roots in the sure knowledge Pepper would not dare touch him.
+Only in retrospect is it possible to see that Hughes was involved in lots of top-secret matters, and the bravado of his defiance -- not to say contempt of Congress -- might have had roots in some sure knowledge Pepper would not dare touch him.
 The CIA commissioned him to build the Glomar Explorer to find a sunken Russian submarine, using a phony story of manganese recovery.
-The supposed political victim of the Watergate break-in, Larry O'Brien, is said to have once been a Hughes employee; on the other hand, he was very close to the Nixon Administration.
+The supposed political victim of the much later Watergate break-in, Larry O'Brien, is said to have once been a Hughes employee; on the other hand, Hughes was very close to the Nixon Administration.
 There were inevitably many ties between his Las Vegas gambling empire and Cuban underworld figures, as well as Hollywood figures.
-He was an owner of the Dallas movie theater where Lee Oswald tried to hide and was captured.
-It is not possible to judge Howard Hughes by the usual standards; he was capable of doing unimaginable things and it will be remarkable if spectacular news about him ends with his death.
+Hughes was an owner of the Dallas movie theater where John Kennedy's murderer Lee Oswald tried to hide and was captured.
+It is not possible to judge Howard Hughes by the usual standards; this eccentric billionaire was capable of doing unimaginable things and it will be remarkable if spectacular news about him ends with his death.